Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 Technical Overview {#technical_overview}
 ========================================

+@tableofcontents

 @section OCCT_TOVW_SECTION_1 Product Overview

-Open CASCADE Technology is an object-oriented C++ class librarLzlz ljky designed for rapid production of sophisticated domain-specific design applications.
+Open CASCADE Technology is an object-oriented C++ class library designed for rapid production of sophisticated domain-specific design applications.
 A typical application developed using OCCT deals with two or three-dimensional (2D or 3D) geometric modeling in general-purpose or specialized Computer Aided Design (CAD) systems, manufacturing or analysis applications, simulation applications, or illustration tools.
 OCCT Object Libraries help you to develop your applications significantly faster.